+Participation in outreach events in Q1 2020 was impacted by COVID-19 related cancellations.
 SCE participated in two Ride-and-Drive events and one auto show in Q4 2019, with an estimated 254,975 consumer impressions and 6,325 total consumer interactions year-to-date.
 The objective of SCE's Ride-and-Drive efforts and auto show presence is to bridge the gap between broad EV marketing efforts and EV adoption.
-The table below shows a summary of the events for Q4 2019.
+The table below shows a summary of the events in Q4 2019.

-Table 5.6 Ride and Drives and Events
+Table 5.7 Ride and Drives and Events